Install Git on Windows, macOS, and Linux¶

 git --versiondoes not work:Restart your terminal and try again.

-On Windows, ensure you are using Git Bash or WSL.
+On Windows, ensure you are using WSL.

 If using WSL, make sure you’re running commands in the WSL terminal, not PowerShell or Command Prompt.